 Public service media do not have to end ‘online written press activities’

 It is a dismal future that awaits the printed press.
 The growth of the Internet cannot be considered the only cause of its decline but there is no point denying that the development of Internet-based media services has only made a steep slope more slippery for the print business.
-In Belgium, the French-speaking newspapers have identified the public service broadcaster (PSB) as an unfair competitor on the tense market of online press and advertising.
+In Belgium, shop the French-speaking newspapers have identified the public service broadcaster (PSB) as an unfair competitor on the tense market of online press and advertising.
 While the Internet activities of private broadcasters are seen as a mere continuation of existing competition, the fact that the PSB admittedly relied on public funding to support its online presence allegedly causes a distortion of market conditions.
 To that argument, the PSB retorts that its remit includes a duty to develop its presence on the Internet and that its websites are nothing more than the continuation of its previously existing activities.
 In the last days of 2011, a tribunal ruled in favour of the PSB, bringing a provisional end to a dispute that started at the beginning of 2010.

 In January 2010, RTBF, the French-speaking PSB, re-branded itself as RTBF.be as part of its strategy to increase its online presence.
 The Association of Belgian French-speaking newspapers (JFB) reacted by sending an official letter to the PSB requesting that it renounces its ‘online written press activities’.
 Following a suggestion from the French Community Minister for the Audiovisual, the parties attempted to reach an agreement through mediation.
 After RTBF launched another website dedicated to culture, the discussions came to an abrupt end.
 In September 2010, the JFB took the matter to the court, seeking an injunction that the PSB immediately cease all ‘online written press activities’ and online advertising.